Aumwich/cosmis/simrules_draft.md

 2. Physical force (Simforce provides simulation alternative)
 3. Counterfeiting Simbucks or resources
 4. Forging signatures without consent

+## Simforce: Law Enforcement and Military

+### Overview
+Simforce serves as the enforcement mechanism in SIMSOC, functioning as both police and military.
+It is funded and controlled by the society's governing bodies.

+### Establishment and Costs
+- **Initialization**: 25 Simbucks to create a Simforce (size 25)
+- **Expansion**: Can be increased by 1 unit per Simbuck spent
+- **Maintenance**: 10 Simbucks per session
+- **Control**: Managed by the society's governing body

+### Arrest and Asset Seizure
+- **Authority**: Can arrest any player as directed by the governing body
+- **Asset Seizure**:
+  - All assets of an arrested player are seized
+  - Seized assets are transferred to the Simforce commander
+  - The commander may redistribute these assets as they see fit
+- **Arrest Process**:
+  1. Governing body authorizes an arrest
+  2. Simforce executes the arrest
+  3. All assets are immediately seized
+  4. Arrested player cannot access their assets while in custody

+### Limitations
+- Cannot act without authorization from the governing body
+- Must follow the society's laws and procedures
+- Subject to oversight by the Judicial Council (JUDCO)

 ## Session Structure